Signatures, Lipschitz-free spaces, and paths of persistence diagrams: Application: Parameter Estimation in a Swarm Model

-We detail our statistical methodology in this section.
+We use the support vector regression (SVR) algorithm~\cite{drucker_support_1997, scholkopf_learning_2002} to take advantage of signature kernels.
+We use the SVR algorithm from the Julia implementation of the \texttt{scikit-learn} library.
 We begin by enumerating the $\Nsimulation = 500$ individual simulations and randomly select a 400 / 100 split for the training and test data respectively.
-With this choice, we perform a \emph{trial} of our analysis, which consists of three steps: \begin{enumerate} \item \textbf{Hyperparameter selection.} The SVR algorithm uses the hyperparameters $(\lambda, \epsilon)$ and we tune the hyperparameters by grid search with 4-fold cross-validation exclusively using the training data.
-The grid points of $\lambda$ are logarithmically spaced between $10^{-3}$ and $10^3$, and those of $\epsilon$ are logarithmically spaced between $10^{-5}$ and $10^1$.
-We select 13 points for each parameter for a total of $169$ parameter pairs. \item \textbf{Training.} We select the parameter pair $(\lambda, \epsilon)$ which has the best performance in terms of mean square error (MSE).
+With this choice, we perform a \emph{trial} of our analysis, which consists of three steps: \begin{enumerate} \item \textbf{Hyperparameter selection.} The SVR algorithm uses the hyperparameters $(\lambda, \epsilon)$ and we tune select these by grid search with 4-fold cross-validation exclusively using the training data.
+The grid points of $\lambda$ are logarithmically spaced between $10^{-3}$ and $10^1$, and those of $\epsilon$ are logarithmically spaced between $10^{-4}$ and $10^0$.
+We select 5 points for each parameter for a total of $25$ parameter pairs.

+For the signature methods, we use a sliding window embedding, a common preprocessing step for signatures~\cite{chevyrev_primer_2016, fermanian_embedding_2021}.
+In particular, also optimize over $k = 0, 1, 2$ lags. \item \textbf{Training.} We select the parameter pair $(\lambda, \epsilon, k)$ with lowest mean square error (MSE).
 We then train the SVR using these hyperparameters on the entire training set. \item \textbf{Prediction.} Using the trained regressor, we predict the $(C, \ell)$ values of the data in the test set and compute the MSE for each parameter individually. \end{enumerate}

-Note that for the heterogeneous experiments, we use the full simulation data for steps 1 and 2, and use the subsampled data for step 3.
-We then repeat the trial $\Ntrial = 1000$ times in order to obtain a distribution of the MSE for a given data set / feature map.